Giclee Printing and Pricing for Artist Limited Editions

 (3) Images of existing works of art like paintings, photographs, watercolors, screen prints, etc. that are either photographed or scanned or uploaded into a computer, and then printed out to look exactly the same as the originals.
 These are generally referred to as digital reproductions or copies of original works of art.

-(4) Digital photographs or images that are uploaded or scanned into a computer and then manipulated, enhanced, reworked or otherwise altered by digital processes (using programs like Photoshop, for example) BEFORE they're printed out.
-These can sometimes be more like reproductions and sometimes more like original digital works of art, depending on the extent and degree of the manipulation.
+(4) Digital photographs or images that are uploaded or scanned into a computer and then edited, manipulated, enhanced, reworked or otherwise altered by digital processes (using programs like Photoshop, for example) BEFORE they're printed out.
+These can sometimes be more like reproductions and sometimes more like original digital works of art, depending on the extent, degree, and type of manipulation.

 (5) Giclee or digital images of any kind that are manually enhanced, reworked, or altered AFTER they're printed out-- like hand-embellished with paint, watercolor, collage or some other medium.
-These can sometimes be more like reproductions and sometimes more like original mixed-media works of art, depending on the extent and degree of the manipulation.
+These can sometimes be more like reproductions and sometimes more like original mixed-media works of art, depending on the degree to which they're manually altered.

 Digital art of all types is rapidly increasing in popularity, regardless of whether the finished products are reproductions, originals, or some combination of the two.
 Whatever you want to make is fine because as with all art, there are no rules governing what artists can or cannot make.
 However, artists, galleries and others who offer digital works of art do have a responsibility to accurately describe and represent what they're offering... and that's when things can sometimes get a little sticky.